hbokh/awesome-saltstack/README.md

 - [SaltStack Get Started](https://docs.saltstack.com/en/getstarted/) - These tutorials walk you through the basics of getting SaltStack up and running. :gem:
 - [Training and certification](https://www.saltstack.com/products/saltstack-training/) - Official training.
 - [Jinja2 documentation](http://jinja.pocoo.org/docs/latest/) - This official documentation covers the used templating language in Salt.
+- [Salt Module Contributions](https://github.com/saltstack/salt-contrib) - Salt modules developed by the community.

 ## Tutorials

-- [About SaltStack](http://www.yet.org/2016/09/salt/) - Extensive blogpost with lots of in-depth information. :gem:
+- [About SaltStack](https://web.archive.org/web/20190302145345/http://www.yet.org/2016/09/salt/) - Extensive blogpost with lots of in-depth information. :gem:
-- [Managing Linux server configs with the SaltStack](https://techarena51.com/blog/getting-started-with-saltstack/) - Managing Linux server configs with the SaltStack.
 - [A dive into SaltStack](https://opencredo.com/a-dive-into-salt-stack/) - SaltStack uncovered - Configuration management has been a big leap forward for System Engineers.
 - [How To Use Salt Cloud Map Files to Deploy App Servers and an Nginx Reverse Proxy](https://www.digitalocean.com/community/tutorials/how-to-use-salt-cloud-map-files-to-deploy-app-servers-and-an-nginx-reverse-proxy) - Walkthrough on how to use Salt Cloud Map Files to deploy application servers and an Nginx reverse proxy.
 - [An Introduction to SaltStack Terminology and Concepts](https://www.digitalocean.com/community/tutorials/an-introduction-to-saltstack-terminology-and-concepts) - Part 1 of 6 in the series _Managing Development Environments with SaltStack_.